⚡ Quick Answer

 Cons

-Best for: Competitive gamers and esports enthusiasts who prioritize ultra‑high refresh rates and low input lag
+Best for: Competitive gamers who prioritize high refresh rates and low motion blur.

 Pros